Spinal Cord Injury Attorney Serving New JerseySchedule a Free Consultation

 - Cervical area — Trauma anywhere from C-1 to C-8 in the victim’s neck is potentially the most disabling.
-Mild trauma can cause diminished arm, wrist or finger motion.
-Severe trauma or breakage in the cord here can cause quadriplegia and diminished internal organ function, including loss of voluntary control over bowels and bladder.
+Mild trauma can cause diminished arm, wrist, or finger motion.
+Severe trauma or breakage in the cord here can cause quadriplegia and diminished internal organ function, including loss of voluntary control over the bowels and bladder.

 - Thoracic area — Below the shoulders in the upper back lies the thoracic region.
 Damage to T-1 to T-12 can cause paralysis to the legs as well as weakness in the chest muscles.
-Most victims can operate a manual wheelchair, and some may stand with leg braces.
+Most victims can operate a manual wheelchair; some may stand with leg braces.
 Many lose function in the bowels and bladder.

 Naturally, the severity of the trauma dictates the outcome.
 The spinal cord can recover from mild trauma, whereas a break in the nerve fibers is generally permanent.
 But is permanent injury provable?

 Diagnostic testing can only tell us so much.
 Two patients with similar MRIs can have very different levels of pain, weakness, instability, and loss of bodily function.
 Unfortunately, in this age of “CSI,” juries expect science to be able to explain everything.
-When science can’t definitively state what the patient is experiencing, an attorney’s experience, knowledge, and determination truly comes into play.
+When science can’t definitively state what the patient is experiencing, an attorney’s experience, knowledge, and determination truly come into play.
 Our lawyers know how to assemble medical and testimonial evidence that is comprehensive and persuasive.